PARENT & STUDENT INFORMATION

 I am late:

-If you are late to school or to class at the beginning of the day, you must report to the General Office before you can attend class.
+If you are late to school or to class at the beginning of the day, you must report to your Sub-School Office before you can attend class.
 You must have a note explaining your lateness.

 I have an appointment and need to leave early: